 Finally, you have the option to let guests join the meeting before you arrive (in case you’re running late).

-You can mute participants on entry, which is helpful for very large meetings but not really important for smaller meetings.
+You can mute meeting participants on entry, which is helpful for very large meetings but not really important for smaller meetings.

 You can enable a waiting room for guests who arrive early.